enyo/iris/index.md

 ## Protocol buffers

-Instead of using JSON, which is basically just a Map without any type or structure information whatsoever, the *remote services* library uses [protocol buffers](http://en.wikipedia.org/wiki/Protocol_Buffers).
+Instead of using JSON, which is basically just a Map without any type or structure information whatsoever, *iris* uses [protocol buffers](http://en.wikipedia.org/wiki/Protocol_Buffers).

-Whenever you define a procedure, you specify what protocol buffer message you are sending back, and which one you want to receive.
-The *remote services library* automatically checks the type, makes sure that the message is well formatted, and gives you a *dart* object of the proper type.
+Whenever you define a procedure, you specify what protocol buffer message you are sending back, and which one you want to receive. *Iris* automatically checks the type, makes sure that the message is well formatted, and gives you a *dart* object of the proper type.

 ## Communication

-All communication is handled by the *remote services library*.
+All communication is handled by *iris*.
 You don't ever need to think about how the data is being transferred.
 All you need to think about is: what message do I send to the remote service, and what message do I want to get back.